Credit Suisse in talks to pay $1.6 billion to resolve U.S. tax probe: source

 A Swiss ministry spokesman said the minister, Eveline Widmer-Schlumpf, was seeking "fair and equal treatment" of the Swiss banks involved in the probe.

+"My impression is that it will go quickly and it could be in the coming weeks," the Swiss government source said.

 The source added that the Justice Department is being careful to minimize any unintended ripple effects of a guilty plea.
-"The DoJ has no intention of destabilizing Credit Suisse," the source said. ($1 = 0.8778 Swiss Francs)
+"The DOJ has no intention of destabilizing Credit Suisse," the source said.

-(Additional reporting by Josh Franklin and Ruppert Pretterklieber in Zurich; Editing by Cynthia Osterman and David Holmes)
+(Reporting by Mark Hosenball and Aruna Viswanatha, with additional reporting from Oliver Hirt and Josh Franklin; Editing by Karey Van Hall, Peter Cooney and Cynthia Osterman)